Rethinking Reverb’s feedback rituals

 Taking inventory

-Before developing a new solution, I took stock of all the ways designers and PMs were getting project feedback.
+Before introducing a new process, I took stock of all the ways designers and PMs were getting feedback.
 Between the countless meetings, Slack messages, ad hoc comments, and other random methods, it took a few weeks and several team interviews to track everything down.

 After analyzing the inventory, I designed a more structured feedback process with fewer, more purposeful meetings and clearer expectations for each.
 I also included guidance for presenters and feedback-givers so that each meeting would be more productive.